hofstadter-io/hof-docs/content/_index.md

 ##### 3. Fleet wide fixes and updates

-Deploying shared security and bug fixes across our app fleet should be easier.
+Deploying shared security and bug fixes across many applications should be easier.
 This should apply equally for improvements in our code patterns and practices.

 <br>